lupyuen/lupyuen.github.io/src/iot.md

 [(Source)](https://github.com/lupyuen/zig-bl602-nuttx/blob/main/translated/lorawan_test_main.zig#L4535-L4565)

-We'll refer to this auto-translated Zig Code when we manually convert our LoRaWAN App [lorawan_test_main.c](https://github.com/lupyuen/lorawan_test/blob/main/lorawan_test_main.c) from C to Zig.
+_The Auto-Translated Zig Code looks super verbose?_

+But the Auto-Translated Zig Code is a __valuable reference__!

+We referred to this auto-translated code when we created the [__LoRaWAN Zig App__](https://github.com/lupyuen/zig-bl602-nuttx/blob/main/lorawan_test.zig) for this article.

+(Especially the tricky parts for Type Conversion and C Pointers)

 # Appendix: Opaque Type Error